tanliangwei/Python-Data-Structures/GraphSearch/README.md

 ### Space Complexity
 On top of the space required for the graph, BFS further requires \\(O(b^d) \\) or \\(O(|V|) \\) in the worst case which is the space required to store all the vertexes at one layer.

+#### Questions

+1. Should we include a BFS which takes in no source and will run through the entire graph?
+Is it meaningful?

+## Depth First Search